jmeehan16/sstore-doc/source/benchmarks-old.rst

 Creating Batches and a Client
 -----------------------------

+In S-Store (and most streaming system), order of execution is extremely important.
+Data must be processed in the order in which it arrives.
 S-Store executes and orders its dataflow processing in terms of batches.
 A batch can be considered a group of one or more tuples that should be executed as a single, atomic unit.
 Each batch includes a batch_id, which is associated with the time at which the batch arrived.
-These batch_ids are attached to transactions incoming tuples are processed in order.
-Batches and batch_ids are currently created on the client side.
+These batch_ids are what ensure that incoming tuples are processed in order.
+Batches are currently created on the client side, but the batch_ids are automatically assigned by the engine.

 Programming a client is very similar to the process described in the H-Store documentation, but with some key differences.
 There are two primary methods of ingesting data from the client to the engine.
 The first method, similar to H-Store, is to generate new tuples directly within the client.
 This method is best when data is fabricated, as the input rate can easily be controlled at runtime.
 The second method is to use the StreamGenerator tool (documented here) to simulate an incoming stream.

-The client consists of two major methods for repeatedly inserting new tuples into the engine: the runLoop() method and the runOnce() method.
+The client consists of two major methods for repeatedly inserting new tuples into : the runLoop() method and the runOnce() method.
 Within the runOnce() method, the user can define a segment of code that runs x times per second, where x is defined by the -Dclient.txnrate parameter at runtime for each client.
 An example can be found below:

 .. code-block:: java

-	static AtomicLong batchid = new AtomicLong(0); //monotonically-increasing batchid
-												   //increased when a new batch is created TupleGenerator tuplegenerator = new TupleGenerator(); //custom-designed tuple generator for fabricating new tuples

 	protected boolean runOnce() throws IOException {

 		Client client = this.getClientHandle();

-		//create a new tuple, with a pre-defined schema Object tuple = tupleGenerator.createNewTuple();

-		//asynchronous call for stream procedures
+		String tuple = tuple_id + "," + tuple_val; //create tuple, DO NOT include a batch_id
+		String[] curTuples = new String[1];
+		curTuples[0] = tuple;
-		boolean response = client.callStreamProcedure(callback,
+		boolean response = client.initStream(callback, "SP1", (Object[]) curTuples);
-													"SP1",
-													batchid.getAndIncrement(),
-													tuple.t_id,
-													tuple.t_value);

 		return response;
 	}